 - The judging panel and its representatives reserve the right to verify nominations in each category, for example by requesting further information or by contacting referees.

-- The winners of each category will be announced on 25 August 2020.
+- The finalists of each category will be announced on 25 August 2020.

 - A candidate may be nominated by a third party.
 Following submission of the nomination, the candidate will receive an email requiring them to confirm (a) their agreement to these Terms and Conditions; and (b) their agreement to their referees being contacted for verification purposes.